Gordon Ramsay: Awards

-Restaurant Gordon Ramsay, located at Royal Hospital Road, London, was voted Top Restaurant in the UK in the London Zagat Survey in 2001 and was awarded its third Michelin star.
-He was appointed Officer of the Order of the British Empire (OBE) by Queen Elizabeth II in the 2006 New Year Honours list for services to the hospitality industry, but almost missed the award ceremony when his plane was delayed.
+In 2001, Restaurant Gordon Ramsay, located at Royal Hospital Road, London, was voted the best restaurant in the UK in the London Zagat Survey and was awarded its third Michelin star.
+Ramsay was appointed Officer of the Order of the British Empire (OBE) by Queen Elizabeth II in the 2006 New Year Honours list for services to the hospitality industry, but almost missed the award ceremony when his plane was delayed.

 In July 2006, Ramsay won the Catey award for "Independent Restaurateur of the Year," becoming only the third person to have won three Catey awards.
 Ramsay's two previous Catey awards were in 1995 (Newcomer of the Year) and 2000 (Chef of the Year).
 The other two triple-winners are Michel Roux and Jacquie Pern.
 In September 2006, he was named as the most influential person in the UK hospitality industry in the annual Caterersearch 100 list, published by Caterer and Hotelkeeper magazine.
 He overtook Jamie Oliver, who had been top of the list in 2005.
 Also in 2006, Ramsay was nominated as a candidate for Rector of the University of St Andrews, but lost at the polls to Simon Pepper.

 Ramsay's flagship restaurant, Restaurant Gordon Ramsay, was voted London's top restaurant in Harden's for eight years, but in 2008 was placed below Pétrus, a restaurant run by former protégé Marcus Wareing.
 In January 2013, Ramsay was inducted into the Culinary Hall of Fame.

-On 14 June 2017, Ramsay set a new Guinness World Record for the 'Fastest time to fillet a 10 lb fish', achieving the record in one minute and five seconds.
-On 16 August 2017, Ramsay set a 'Guinness World Record for the Longest Pasta Sheet Rolled in 60 Seconds', which measured 1.45 metres.
+On 14 June 2017, Ramsay set a new Guinness world record for the 'Fastest time to fillet a 10 lb fish', one minute and five seconds.
+On 16 August, Ramsay set a Guinness world record for the Longest Pasta Sheet Rolled in 60 Seconds', which measured 1.45 metres.
 In June 2022, he was recognised by the International Hospitality Institute as one of the 100 Most Powerful People in Global Hospitality.
 On 11 May 2023, Ramsay along with Nick DiGiovanni set the Guinness World Record for the largest Beef Wellington.
 It came in at a weight of 25.76 kg (56.79 lb).
 It also measured 2 ft 5 inches long by 13 inches wide and 8 inches tall.